This is the 10th annual Year-in-Review for my project: The Standard Dota Hero Guides.

-This year is the 10th year since I started the Dota 2 Hero Builds Project!
-Within this review, I will outline the latest statistical achievements of these guides as well as the major policies and processes I’ve implemented in 2022 to 2023.
-For 10 years, I have been writing Year-in-Reviews for this project with little to no readership.
-With each iteration, I treat it more as a personal outlet than a public outing about guides.
+This year is the 10th anniversary since I started the Dota 2 Hero Builds Project!
+For 10 years, I have been writing Year-in-Reviews for this project and with each iteration, I treat it more as a personal outlet than a public display about the guides.

 If you don’t know what Hero Builds are, they’re guides integrated into the game which help provide the optimal way to play a character/hero based on high tier data and pro-level and community feedback.
 Suggestions for which spells to level, items to purchase and descriptions for their application can all be found within these Hero Builds.
 For a competitive game like Dota 2, having this resource helps players of any skill level play to the current “meta” with confidence and strong team cohesion.

-After 10 years, the guides’ growth is unmatched by anyone else in the scene.
+After 10 years, the guides’ growth is unmatched by anyone else.
 To summarize:

-- Over 525 million total subscriptions – 42 million annual new subscriptions
+- Over 541 million total subscriptions – 42 million new subscriptions annually

 - Reviewing & revising guides every day for three hours – additional hours if testing guides

-- Every single change catalogued and announced via YouTube, Forum & Twitter posts for 10 years
+- Every single change catalogued and announced via YouTube, Twitter or via community posts for 10 years

 Global Influence – 90.68% of all daily matches

 Approximately 90.68% of all daily Dota matches use one or more of my guides according to our data.
 The percentages represented show the likelihood of 0 to 9 guides simultaneously being used during any match.
 In 2021, it was 86.27% so there’s a growth assumed to be associated with the increased returning player-base when the battle pass and Arcana cosmetics were given away in December 2022.
-In terms of alternative guide brands, the second most popular guide creator is around 720 million total games played (20% to 3.4 billion)
+In terms of alternative guides, the second most popular guide creators are around 720 million total games played.
+In all literal forms of the word, I can safely say I am a Dota 2 influencer and that’s kinda neat to think about taking that word back.
+That said, there is a certain pride in ensuring that I continue to earn the responsibility of determining how players will enter each game, millions of times a day, every day.

 10 Years of Dota Achievements